Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: Abstract

 \section{Abstract}

 The Einstein Equivalence Principle (EEP) underpins all metric theories of gravity.
-Its key element is the local position invariance of non-gravitational experiments, which entails the gravitational red-shift.
-Precision measurements of the gravitational red-shift tightly bound violations of the EEP only in the fermionic sector of the Standard Model, however recent developments of satellite optical technologies allow for its investigation in the electromagnetic sector.
-Proposals exploiting light interferometry traditionally suffer from the first-order Doppler effect, which dominates the weak gravitational signal necessary to test the EEP, making them unfeasible.
-Here, we propose a novel scheme to test the EEP, which is based on a double large-distance optical interferometric measurement.
-By manipulating the phase-shifts detected at two locations at different gravitational potentials it is possible to cancel-out the first-order Doppler effect and observe the gravitational red-shift implied by the EEP.
-We present the detailed analysis of the proposal within the post-Newtonian framework and the simulations of the expected signals obtained by using two realistic satellite orbits.
-Our proposal to overcome the first-order Doppler effect in optical EEP tests is feasible with current technology.
+One of its key aspects is the local position invariance (LPI) of non-gravitational experiments, which is captured by the gravitational red-shift.
+The iconic gravitational red-shift experiment places two fermionic systems, used as clocks, in different gravitational potentials and compares them using the electromagnetic field.
+However, the electromagnetic field itself can be used as a clock, by comparing the phases acquired by two optical pulses propagating through different gravitational potentials.
+A fundamental point in the implementation of a satellite large-distance optical interferometric experiment is the suppression of the first-order Doppler effect, which dominates the weak gravitational signal necessary to test the EEP.
+Here, we propose a novel scheme to suppress it, by subtracting the phase-shifts measured in the one-way and in the two-way configuration between a ground station and a satellite.
+We present a detailed analysis of this technique within the post-Newtonian framework and perform some simulations of its performance using realistic satellite orbits and the state-of-the-art fiber technology at the telecom wavelength of 1550~nm.